-Adam Matano is a contemporary figurative sculptor specializing in sculpting animals.
+Adam Matano is a contemporary representational sculptor specializing in sculpting animals.

-More recently, Adam has won Marilyn Newmark Grant from the National Sculpture Society, which he is an Elected Member.
-He is also a signature artist of the Society of Animal Artists, and an Artist member of the California Art Club where he recently showed at the Autry Museum.
+More recently, Adam won the Marilyn Newmark Grant from the National Sculpture Society, of which he is an Elected Member.
+He is also a signature artist member of the California Art Club where he recently showed at the Natural History Museum of Los Angeles.
 Currently, Adam works and lives in Los Angeles, exhibiting his sculptures and teaching.